 What makes up the filling?

 For this vegan pot pie filling, we use a combination of vegetables!
-I like using onions, mushrooms, carrots, celery, peas, and potato.
-I didn’t want this pot pie to have any meat substitutes in it because I’m not a big fan of them, but if you like them, feel free to add some vegan chicken to the filling (or real chicken, if you’re not vegan).
-If you want some extra protein, lentils or beans would also be a good addition!
+I like using onions, mushrooms, carrots, celery, peas, and potatoes.
+I didn’t include any meat substitutes in this pot pie, but feel free to add some vegan chicken, tofu, or any other favorites to the filling (or real chicken, if you’re not vegan).

 We make the filling super creamy and thick with vegetable broth, unsweetened almond milk, and arrowroot or tapioca starch.
-The filling comes together on the stove and then we pile it into the parbaked crust, before topping it with another layer of delicious crust.
-Dock the dough (that’s the holes on top to make sure the crust doesn’t break), bake until golden, and devour warm!
+The filling comes together on the stove, and then we pile it into the parbaked crust, before topping it with another layer of delicious crust.
+Dock the dough (that’s the holes on top to prevent the crust from breaking), bake until golden, and devour it warm!

 This Vegan Pot Pie has a scrumptious flaky gluten-free & paleo crust and the creamy filling is absolutely loaded with vegetables!
 This hearty, filling meal is perfect for chilly days and freezes well.